 The Swedes love to sauna, so if you’re visiting during the winter months and wish to partake, or visiting in summer and just want to have a swim, you’ll need your swimmers.
 Don’t forget to pack aqua-ear medicine, goggles, swimming cap or whatever else it is you usually like to swim with.

 You’ll need sunglasses, as it gets quite sunny in summer, and you should pack a hat and sunscreen with high SPF.
-I always recommend the Cancer Council’s sunscreen.
+I don’t leave the hotel without putting this on my face and this on my body.
 Remember, sunscreen is only as good as its user and it’s up to you to reapply during the day to ensure you don’t get burned.
 It may sound odd, but it’s important to be sun smart and just because you can’t see the sun doesn’t mean UV rays aren’t getting through the clouds.

 Pack a small medicine bag with all your prescription medicines and essentials, just in case you become ill late at night or can’t find a pharmacy.
 My kit always includes paracetamol, ibuprofen, antihistamine, cold and flu medicine, travel-sickness tablets, Imodium, hydralyte, pocket tissues, band-aids, hand sanitizer and wet wipes.